 If you run into trouble using the Square app, these tips will help you quickly get back to accepting payments.

 Note: For security reasons, and to ensure PCI compliance, Square will no longer process chip card or contactless payments on devices running versions of the Square app that are older than 90 days.
-This change came into effect on March 26, 2019.
 Learn how to update the Square app.

 Troubleshoot Your Mobile Device

 Try the following troubleshooting tips:

 Check that both your mobile device and the Square app are up to date.